RickP/rust_on_stm32f3/README.md

 # rust_on_stm32f3

 This is a minimal project to get starting on rust for microcontrollers.
 You'll need a STM32F3DISCOVERY development board (https://www.digikey.com/product-detail/en/stmicroelectronics/STM32F3DISCOVERY/497-13192-ND).
 It's completely based on the work of Jorge Aparicio (http://blog.japaric.io).
-Read this blog to learn more.
+Read his blog to learn more.

 As some stuff described on Jorges blog is deprecated (e.g. the 'xargo' tool is no longer needed) I created something that works today as a starting point.
 It could break tomorrow.